mattermost/docs/source/administration/config-settings.rst

 The secret access key associated with your Amazon S3 Access Key ID.

 .. note::
-  For MinIO, you can find this in your terminal window with the name, ``SecretKey`` when you start a new MinIO server.
+  For MinIO, you can find this in your terminal window with the name ``SecretKey`` when you start a new MinIO server.

 +-------------------------+----------------------------------------------------------------------------+
 | ``config.json`` setting | ``AmazonS3SecretAccessKey``                                                |